Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Discussion of Results

 The dimensionless parameter $q$ characterizes the phase of the expanding universe; a positive value indicates a decelerating phase, whereas a negative value signifies an accelerating phase of expansion.
-The deceleration parameter $q(z)$ as a function of $z$ is presented in Equation \eqref{eq37}.
-Figure 3 illustrates the variation of $q(z)$ with respect to redshift $z$.
-Figure 3 illustrates that the deceleration parameter values range from $-1$ to $0$ across the redshift $z$.
-The values of $q_{0}$ are determined to be $-0.3185$ and $-0.3211$ based on two observational datasets, CC and CC$+$Pantheon.
+The deceleration parameter $q(z)$ as a function of $z$ is presented in Equation \eqref{eq39}.
+Figure 3a illustrates the variation of $q(z)$ with respect to redshift $z$.
+From Figure 3a one can observe that the deceleration parameter values range from $-1$ to $0$ across the redshift $z$.
+The values of $q_{0}$ are determined to be $-0.3185$, $-0.3380$, and $-0.3211$ based on three observational datasets, CC, CC+BAO and CC$+$Pantheon, respectively.
 This indicates that the universe's evolution in our model is continuously accelerating, aligning with recent observations.
-As \( z \to \infty \), it follows that \( q \to -1 + \frac{36\alpha(2m+1)}{36\alpha(2m+1) + \xi_{1}(m+2)^{2}} \).\\
+As \( z \to \infty \), it follows that \( q \to -1 + \frac{36\alpha(2m+1)}{36\alpha(2m+1) + \xi_{1}(m+2)^{2}} \) which depicts the dependency of accelerating phase of the universe on model parameters $\alpha, m$ and $\xi_{1}$.
+The effective EoS parameter for the model is defined as $\omega_{eff}=\frac{2q-1}{3}$, $q$ is the deceleration parameter given in Eq.\,\eqref{eq39}.
+Figure 3b depicts the evolution of $\omega_{eff}$ over $z$ and one can observed that the whole evolution of effective EoS parameter as $-1\le\omega_{eff}<-\frac{1}{3}$ that is compatible with ever accelerating model.
+We have estimated the present values of $\omega_{eff}=-0.5456, -0.5587, -0.5474$, respectively, along three datasets CC, CC+BAO and CC+Pantheon.\\